Sorbs (tribe): Aftermath

+Cosmas of Prague in his 12th century Chronica Boemorum, speaking about mythical history of Czechs, mentions certain tutor Duringo of Sribia genere and as scelestus Zribin.
+The chronicle, dealing with real historical events, mentions land of Serbia (Zribiam 1040, 1087, 1088, 1095, 1109, and Sribiae 1113), mainly in regard of being crossed by Saxons to attack Bohemia, or local castles being attacked by Bohemia, from there moved regional princes to Poland and back, or as a land where were banished people from Bohemia.
+In an 1140 royal charter to the lands east of river Saale were referred as Zurba.

-Since then the Sorbian tribes disappeared from the political scene.
+Since then the Sorbian tribes mostly disappeared from the political scene.
 From the 11th to the 15th century, agriculture east of Elbe River developed and colonization by Frankish, Flemish and Saxon settlers intensified.
 The Slavs were allowed to live mainly in the periphery of the cities, and the military-administrative as well as religious authority was in the hands of the Germans.
 Despite the long process of Germanization, part of the Slavs living in Lusatia preserved their identity and language until now, and in the early 20th century there lived some 150 thousand Lusatian Sorbs.

 Organization

 According to Rostyslav Vatseba, "between the Elbe and Saale rivers the heterachical dryht-type state existed during the reign of Miliduch (before 806).
 The local society of the White Serbs was of clan character, which indicates the beginnings of state formation.
 The Sorbian 'civitates' are equal to simple chiefdoms, the particular clan regions correspond with complex chiefdoms.
 The high king ('rex supérbus') had only hegemonic authority over the heads of the clan regions ('ceteri reges').
-Later on in the 9th & early 10th century the political unity of the Sorbi region was lost, despite of presumably more hierarchical mode of government in the Colodici's principality of Czimislav (830s).
+Later on in the 9th and early 10th century the political unity of the Sorbi region was lost, despite a presumably more hierarchical mode of government in the Colodici's principality of Czimislav (830s).
 The author suggests that Colodici's 'castellа' served as places of the high prince's dryht members ('witsessen') residence, providing the ability to control the neighbouring clans.
 Such a system presumably could have persisted to the times of Čestibor".
+The peasants were called smerdi, while two other classes were vitaz/vitiezi and zhupans.

+Foreign perception

+The 10th-century Widukind of Corvey in his The Deeds of the Saxons wrote that the "heathens are bad", but their land is rich for cultivation and harvest.
+Thietmar of Merseburg in the early 11th century regarded them as pagans.
+The 12th-century Helmond described the Sorbs of having a "generally innate cruelty", that the pagan people would "tear out the entrails of captured Christians and then wrap them around a stake", while a clergyman stated that the Sorbs and Elbe Slavs are "men without mercy ... rob, murder and kill many with selected tortures".